NotCatalyst/WifiKill/Readme.md

-# WifiKill
+# WifiDeauth
-Tool to disconnect people from Wifi/LAN
+A tool to disconnect people from Wifi/LAN

 ## Version
 1.0